 At SieraCom I did work in C and Assembler for a modem board on a microwave radio.
 Meanwhile, I began writing PERL code for my websites, and increasing the size of the websites.

 The next job didn't last long, but for more positive reasons.
 I began accepting banners for my websites, and it turns out with the amount of traffic I was getting, I could make almost enough money that I didn't need to work a full time job.
 Since this was the height of the dot com boom I figured I'd leave my job and focus on developing my own websites.
 I branched out and created a few more websites (70s and 90s sites to complement my 80s site, and amiright to house my ever growing misheard lyrics collection).
 After a few months of working at home, I began to realize I was less interested in working by myself than I had thought, and decided it was time to return to the work force.

 I worked for a company called onExchange which develops financial software for trading exchanges.
 I was assigned to work on the end user GUI, and given free reign to shape it how I felt it should look.
 I gathered feedback from members of the executive staff who knew how futures and commodities exchanges worked, so I wasn't working in a vacuum.
 Meanwhile, the dot com bubble had burst and my websites became a hobby once again.
 As the company grew I began to focus more on the implementation details of the system, and less on the design as that task was handed over to a usability expert but I was still able to have interesting discussions on how things worked in the system.
 I was laid off from onExchange in the spring of 2003.

-I've been working most recently for a Cithaeron Partners, a division of Cantor Fitzgerald on a project called Cantor Exchange.
-I am the sole engineer responsible for the front end trading interface in FLEX and a browser based PHP reporting & funding tool as well as a user registration site.
+I worked for Cithaeron Partners, a division of Cantor Fitzgerald on a project called Cantor Exchange.
+I was the sole engineer responsible for the front end trading interface in FLEX and a browser based PHP reporting & funding tool as well as a user registration site.